EXCLUSIVE-Italy's Banco BPM, BPER considering merger in first half 2021 -sources

 While the deal to buy branches from Intesa-UBI, mostly in northern Italy, has increased overlaps, bankers say these would be manageable and leave ample scope for cost cuts.

-(Additional reporting by Valentina Za, Cristina Carlevaro, Giuseppe Fonte, Gianluca Semeraro; Editing by Alexander Smith)
+(Additional reporting by Valentina Za, Cristina Carlevaro, Giuseppe Fonte, Gianluca Semeraro; Editing by Alexander Smith and Elaine Hardcastle)

 ((andrea.mandala@tr.com; +39 02 6612 9526;))